 S.C.
 IX.1 contains a high-level citation for 40 CFR Part 63, Subpart ZZZZ, the RICE MACT.
 At the time of report preparation, the Facility has indicated that RICE associated with the site, and has identified the RICE as 4SLB, Remote units.
 The Facility has incorporated maintenance requirements of Table 2D, Subpart ZZZZ into their engine maintenance plan, and are believed to be in general compliance with the subpart.
-Though a complete compliance evaluation has not been completed in conjunction with the May 7, 2020, site inspection and record review.
+Though a complete compliance evaluation has not been completed in conjunction with the October 8, 2020, site inspection and record review as the site is an area source, and delegation to the state has not yet been received.